 When you have double eyelids, you don’t give much thought to it.
 You wake up, put on makeup, and go about your day, completely unaware of the fact some people struggle with their single eyelids.
 It’s funny, the things we take for granted, the things that are a ‘given’ to some, come to be a longtime desired asset for others.
-And double eyelids, though not superior to monolids in any way, have been considered more attractive by some Asians.
+And double lids, though not superior to monolids in any way, have been considered more attractive by some Asians.
 In this post, we talk about everything from why people are so into upper eyelid creases to how to get one instantly.
 So, bear with us.

 Single Eyelid/Monolid vs Double Eyelid